EarlyMssElectronicLibrary/spindle/README.markdown

 This will script will collect and assemble all the metadata and push it up to KatIkon.

-From within the KatIkon application, go to the
+From within the KatIkon application, go to the Repository Incoming page (link not yet formalized), and load the metadata.
+This process will take some time.

-* Collection of metadata for ingest -- `collect_metadata.sh`

-* Upload of ingest metadata

-* Copying of data to repository -- `ingest_processed.sh`

-* Verification of copy -- `ingest_verify_integrity.sh`
+### The scripts

+The `checkin` script calls the following scripts:

 # Publication of data to scholars